-38States have shown a very uneven ability, for example, to clean financial sectors balance sheets and dispose of non performing loans.
+43The length and severity of financial crises are heterogeneous in the data.
+States have shown a very uneven ability to clean financial sectors balance sheets and dispose of non performing loans.
 Politics and economics are closely intertwined in that process.
 Our assumptions on real default costs are similar to the sovereign default literature, i.e. Arellano (2008) who calibrates output costs due to default and the probability of re-entry in capital markets (like we do with the Poisson process) from the data.

-$$\mu_t^d = \frac{\int k{it} \, \mathbb{1}{(\pi^i < 0)} \, dG(\alpha^i)}{K_t}$$ $$\Delta_t = \xi{t-1} \max(\mu{t-1}^d \, \overline{\Delta}, \Delta{t-1})$$ where the indicator function takes the value of 1 if intermediaries of type i default or 0 if not.
-If there are also defaults during a crisis state, then the max operator ensures that the largest penalty applies going forward.
-Whenever the economy is in crisis, productivity for all financial intermediaries is scaled down by a factor μ_t^d proportional to the percentage of total capital held by defaulting intermediaries. ξ{t-1} is known to agents when they make their investment decisions at period t-1, so the uncertainty on the returns on their capital investment is only on the realization of the exogenous productivity process39.
+productivity for all financial intermediaries is scaled down by a factor μ_t^d proportional to the percentage of total capital held by defaulting intermediaries. ξ{t-1} is known to agents when they make their investment decisions at period t-1, so the uncertainty on the returns on their capital investment is only on the realization of the exogenous productivity process44.
 This timing assumption allows us to keep tractability as the main difference in the financial sector block is that now $Z{t+1}^e = (1 - \Delta_t) Z_t^{\rho^Z}$.
 Since both Δ_t and Z_t are state variables, we can still solve for the financial sector equilibrium as before.

 This set up is tractable and allows us to parameterize crises of different severity and length.
 Reinhart and Rogoff (2009a) present a classic description of the characteristics of crises across history, and evidence that crises associated with banking crises are more severe.
 Borio et al. (2016) and Laeven and Valencia (2012) present empirical evidence showing that there can be substantial and long lasting productivity drops after financial crises.
-To calibrate these parameters we refer to the database of Laeven and Valencia (2012), setting p=0.5 to target an average crisis length of 2 years as in the data, and $\overline{\Delta}=0.115$ implying a maximal efficiency loss of 11.5% per year40.
+To calibrate these parameters we refer to the database of Laeven and Valencia (2012), setting p = 0.5 to target an average crisis length of 2 years as in the data, and $\overline{\Delta} = 0.115$ implying a maximal efficiency loss of 11.5% per year45.